Kingsway Tunnel

 The Kingsway Tunnel (signposted as the Wallasey Tunnel or W'sey Tunnel) is a toll road tunnel under the River Mersey between Liverpool and Wallasey.
 It was built because the existing Queensway Tunnel was unable to cope with the rise in postwar traffic.
 The 1.5 mi tunnel carries the A59.
 Locally, it is often referred to as the "new tunnel", to distinguish it from the older Queensway Tunnel (1934), which serves Birkenhead and carries public transport services.

 History

 Annual vehicle usage of the Queensway Tunnel had exceeded 11 million by 1959, causing severe traffic congestion at peak commute times, partially as a result of low toll costs.
 It was evident that a significant capacity increase was required, with considerations on various bridge and tunnel schemes ultimately concluding with a second tunnel as the favoured option, funded by tolls.
-In 1965, parliamentary powers granted construction of a new two-lane tunnel, approximately 1 mile downstream from the existing tunnel.
+Legal powers were granted by Parliament in 1965 for construction of a new two-lane tunnel, approximately 1 mile downstream from the existing tunnel.
 A further bill for the tunnel's construction was promoted in 1967 with approval given in 1968, upon which construction started immediately.